 - My car is old…really old.
 No car payments for me…but I have had some costly repairs in the past few months that make me wonder how long I will keep the old girl around.
 She’s still pulling her weight so I imagine she will be just fine for a while longer.

 - I work for a major airline which makes my health insurance dirt cheap.

 - I eat twigs and berries…occasionally fish.
 After learning to track my spending last year I was amazed to see how much money I was frivolously spending at Whole Foods.
-Eating good is important to me, but my future financial independence is just as important.
+Eating well is important to me, but my future financial independence is just as important.
 I cut Whole Foods off at the teat and now frequent Aldi’s for my dining delights.
-Costco is my other grocery source – Walnuts, tuna, organic olive oil, eggs…all main stays in my kitchen.
+Costco is my other grocery source – Walnuts, tuna, organic olive oil, eggs…all mainstays in my kitchen.

 - I no longer buy wine!
 OK, that’s not true…I’ve switched to boxed wine, baby.
 Not only is my new beverage of choice better for the environment (hello recycled boxes and bags!) but it is still a lovely evening (sometimes daytime) beverage at a more palatable price. 🙂